Discover how districts nationwide are securing complete funding for innovative SmartLabs. LEARN MORE!

 What Educators Need to Know about Grant Money for Schools

 While most government and private grants for education are targeted toward public schools and districts (also referred to as Local Education Agencies or LEAs), grants do exist for both nonprofit and for-profit private schools.
-The most important step in securing a grant for your school or district is to determine if you’re eligible.
+The most important step in securing grants for private schools or for public education is to determine if you’re eligible.

-- First, determine if you’re applying as an individual educator or if you’ll be representing a larger organization, such as a club, department, or even your entire school or district.
+• First, decide if you’re applying as an individual educator or if you’ll be representing a larger organization, such as a club, department, or even your entire school or district.
 Once you know this, you’ll need to check your eligibility to apply.

 Tips for Applying to Education Grants